-Online wagering offered at 1 sportsbook, retail locations coming soon.
+Online wagering is offered at 1 sportsbook, and retail locations coming soon.

 Virginia approved sports betting for both online and retail sportsbooks in April 2020, and the bill becomes effective as of July 1, 2020.
 The Virginia Lottery will be in charge of regulating the market.
 Keep a close eye on upcoming news as 18 licenses will be allowed.

 Interested bettors in the capital watched on with interest as the state’s lottery launched GameBetDC.
-The service was developed with the goal of providing users with sports markets from all over the world in one, easy-to-use place.
+The service was developed to provide users with sports markets from all over the world in one, easy-to-use place.

 However, as we’ve seen with other sports betting platforms put together by state lotteries, things don’t always go according to plan.
 Negative reviews are rife across social media and beyond, leading to many users abandoning the service in anticipation of competitors entering the scene.
 Having taken off in May 2020, Intralot’s Washington, D.C. project isn’t going swimmingly.

 But, DC sports bettors can also play on Caesars sportsbook and BetMGM if players are within a two-block radius of Nationals Park and Capital One Arena.
 Be aware, that Caesars sportsbook is available within a two-block radius of the Capital One Area while BetMGM is available within a two-block radius of Nationals Park.

 Although West Virginia wasn’t as quick to pull the trigger on sports betting, the Mountain State has reaped the rewards of legalizing the popular form of gambling in late August 2018.